square/workflow-swift/Samples/Tutorial/Tutorial2.md

 // MARK: Rendering

 extension RootWorkflow {

-    typealias Rendering = BackStackScreen
+    typealias Rendering = BackStackScreen<AnyScreen>

     func render(state: RootWorkflow.State, context: RenderContext<RootWorkflow>) -> Rendering {
-        // Create a sink to handle the back action from the TodoListWorkflow to logout. let sink = context.makeSink(of: Action.self)
+        // Create a sink to handle the back action from the TodoListWorkflow to log out. let sink = context.makeSink(of: Action.self)

         // Our list of back stack items.
-Will always include the "WelcomeScreen". var backStackItems: [BackStackScreen.Item] = []
+Will always include the "WelcomeScreen". var backStackItems: [BackStackScreen<AnyScreen>.Item] = []

         let welcomeScreen = WelcomeWorkflow()
-            .mapOutput({ output -> Action in
+            .mapOutput { output -> Action in
                 switch output {
-                // When `WelcomeWorkflow` emits `didLogin`, turn it into our `login` action. case .didLogin(name: let name):
+                // When `WelcomeWorkflow` emits `didLogIn`, turn it into our `logIn` action. case .didLogIn(name: let name):
-                    return .login(name: name)
+                    return .logIn(name: name)
                 }
-            })
+            }
             .rendered(in: context)

         let welcomeBackStackItem = BackStackScreen.Item(
             key: "welcome",
-            screen: welcomeScreen,
+            screen: AnyScreen(welcomeScreen),
             // Hide the navigation bar.
-            barVisibility: .hidden)
+            barVisibility: .hidden
+        )

         // Always add the welcome back stack item. backStackItems.append(welcomeBackStackItem)

         switch state {
-        // When the state is `.welcome`, defer to the WelcomeWorkflow. case .welcome:
+        case .welcome:
             // We always add the welcome screen to the backstack, so this is a no op. break

+        case .todo(name: let name):
-        // When the state is `.todo`, defer to the TodoListWorkflow. case .todo(name: let name):

-            let todoListScreen = TodoListWorkflow()
+            // When the state is `.todo`, defer to the TodoListWorkflow. let todoListScreen = TodoListWorkflow()
                 .rendered(in: context)

             let todoListBackStackItem = BackStackScreen.Item(
                 key: "todoList",
-                screen: todoListScreen,
+                screen: AnyScreen(todoListScreen),
                 // Specify the title, back button, and right button.
                 barContent: BackStackScreen.BarContent(
                     title: "Welcome \(name)",
-                    // When `back` is pressed, emit the .logout action to return to the welcome screen.
+                    // When `back` is pressed, emit the .logOut action to return to the welcome screen.
                     leftItem: .button(.back(handler: {
-                        sink.send(.logout)
+                        sink.send(.logOut)
                     })),
-                    rightItem: .none))
+                    rightItem: .none

-            // Add the TodoListScreen to our BackStackItems. backStackItems.append(todoListBackStackItem)
+                )
+            )

+            backStackItems.append(todoListBackStackItem)
         }